This Is Just To Say

 Today was his funeral, and I couldn’t be there.
 (Work obligations, you know; when you’re self-employed you can’t always get bereavement time.)
 But I went to visitation yesterday, hugged his parents and three siblings as hard as I could, and told them that it will get easier.
 In time.

 That’s a hard thing to believe in the moment.
 In the moment it feels like things can never get easier.
-And maybe, as my wife pointed out, on some level you maybe don’t want things to get easier.
+And maybe, as my wife pointed out, maybe on some level you don’t want things to get easier.
 Maybe it feels like a small betrayal to let yourself heal.
 But like it or not, we heal.
 Things do get better.
 In time.

 With that in mind, I wanted to share a few things I’ve learned about that process, from my experience going through it—as well as from being raised in the family business of funeral service.